 Tamba Monrose is a Front-End Software Engineer within the group.
 Although Tamba’s undergraduate education and degree are in Chemical Engineering, he became interested in web development upon graduating in 2016 and has been coding since then.
 Within the Knowledge System Group, Tamba focuses on front-end development for cBioPortal.

-Zachary Zwiesler, M.S. is a Bioinformatics Engineer within the group.
+Zachary Zwiesler, M.S. is a Lead Bioinformatics Engineer within the group.
 After receiving a Master's in Applied Genomics, Zach worked as a Bioinformatics Software Engineer at Smpl Bio, developing web based software for genomic analysis.
 He brings expertise in bioinformatics, genomics and software development.
 Zach is particularly excited to explore the potential of bioinformatics and cloud computing to facilitate personalized medical solutions.
 Within the Knowledge Systems Group, Zach will focus on several bioinformatics initiatives, including the MatchMiner platform for algorithmically matching genomic profiles to clinical trials.

 cBioPortal awarded NCI Grant